open-risk/correlationMatrix/README.md

 Intro
 =========================

 correlationMatrix is a Python powered library for the statistical analysis and visualization of correlation phenomena.
-It can be used to analyze any dataset that captures timestamped values (timeseries) The present use cases focus on typical analyses of market correlations, e.g via factor models
+It can be used to analyze any dataset that captures timestamped values (timeseries) The present use cases focus on typical analysis of market correlations, e.g., via factor models

 You can use correlationMatrix to